 - Can adapt to varying demands/workloads.

 We’ll be selecting the candidates for this course by looking at their applications and show-reels.
-We will also interview applicants either at the University or over Skype for international students.
+We may also interview applicants who have a 2:2 (or equivalent qualification) either at the university or over Skype for international students.

 The interview will be marked on the following criteria which you can request feedback on afterwards: